avigoldman/vercel-is-pull-request/README.md

 ```

-Then, update your install command to include the following command:
+Then, update your build command to include the following command:

 ```sh
 source node_modules/.bin/vercel-is-pull-request